The Complete Guide to Turkish Coffee in 2024

 What is Turkish coffee?

-Turkish coffee is a method of preparation used throughout Turkey and other nearby countries.
-In Turkey, it’s known locally as kahve or Türk kahvesi.
+Turkish coffee refers to a preparation method used throughout Turkey and neighboring countries.
+Locally, people call it kahve or Türk kahvesi in Turkey.

 It’s not a type of coffee bean but a preparation method for brewing coffee.
-It is one of the earliest recorded ways to prepare coffee.
+People recorded it as one of the earliest ways to prepare coffee.

 The process of brewing coffee this way is called decoction.
 Decoction is heating or boiling a substance in a liquid[1].

-Turkish coffee is prepared in a cezve (pronounced jehz-veh) using extremely finely ground coffee.
-A cezve is a small, long-handled pot with a pouring lip.
-Cezves are often called ibriks, and the terms are used interchangeably outside of Turkey.
+Brewers prepare Turkish coffee in a cezve (pronounced jehz-veh) using extremely finely ground coffee.
+A cezve is a small pot with a long handle and a pouring lip.
+People often refer to cezves as ibriks, using the terms interchangeably outside of Turkey.

-The coffee is served in very small cups with a typical serving containing around 60ml of liquid coffee.
-It is to be consumed in four to five sips, leaving some of the coffee undrunk so as not to consume the ground coffee sediment at the bottom.
+Servers present the coffee in very small cups, with a typical serving containing around 60 ml of liquid coffee.
+Drinkers consume it in four to five sips, leaving some coffee undrunk to avoid the ground coffee sediment at the bottom.

 Turkish coffee is stronger than regular filter coffee but weaker than espresso.